 - proposed for designation or acquisition.
 Such report shall be forwarded to the Division of Archives and History, North Carolina Department of Cultural Resources. - 2.
 The Department of Cultural Resources, acting through the State Historic Preservation Officer, or his or her designee, shall either upon request of the Department or at the initiative of the commission be given an opportunity to review and comment upon the substance and effect of the designation of any landmark.
 All comments will be provided in writing.
-If the department does not submit its comments to the Historic Preservation Commission within thirty (30) days following receipt by the department of the report, the commission and the Board of Aldermen shall be relieved of any responsibility to consider such comments. - E. Public Notification: Level 1, 2 and 3. - F. Neighborhood Meeting (15.3.7): Optional. - G. Public Hearing and Decision by the Board of Aldermen: The Historic Preservation Commission and the Board of Aldermen shall hold a joint public hearing (or separate public hearings) on the proposed ordinance.
-Following the public hearing(s), the Board of Aldermen may adopt the ordinance as proposed, adopt the ordinance with any amendments it deems necessary, or reject the proposed ordinance.
+If the department does not submit its comments to the Historic Preservation Commission within thirty (30) days following receipt by the department of the report, the commission and the Town Council shall be relieved of any responsibility to consider such comments. - E. Public Notification: Level 1, 2 and 3. - F. Neighborhood Meeting (15.3.7): Optional. - G. Public Hearing and Decision by the Town Council: The Historic Preservation Commission and the Town Council shall hold a joint public hearing (or separate public hearings) on the proposed ordinance.
+Following the public hearing(s), the Town Council may adopt the ordinance as proposed, adopt the ordinance with any amendments it deems necessary, or reject the proposed ordinance.